XTRAGES/ElisiHotel/README.md

 - **Styling Problems**: Check CSS file paths and Bootstrap version

 ## 📝 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under a Proprietary License.
+It is intended for personal use, educational purposes, and portfolio demonstration only.
+Commercial use, distribution, modification, or resale is strictly prohibited without explicit written permission from the author.

+See the LICENSE file for full details.

 ## 🤝 Contributing